Skip to Content

 Green with sand trap and multiple holes

-This four-hole backyard putting green has a very simple symmetrical layout for optimal putting practice and leisure playing.
+This four-hole green has a very simple symmetrical layout for optimal putting practice and leisure playing.
 The side of the turf has a makeshift mini sand trap, a creative choice that helps hold any unused spare balls in place without fear of them rolling away.

 Terraced green with sandtrap and swimming pool